tylerlv3/catMonitor/README.md

 ### 2. Model Training (`train.py`)

-Once you have aquired some good data, you can move onto training the model.
+Once you have acquired some good data, you can move onto training the model.

 -   Run the training script:
     ```python train.py```